Skip to content

 Practice how to pivot, allocate resources, and forecast outcomes under pressure.

-Story-driven startup simulations keep learners engaged while teaching valuable concepts.
+Story-driven simulations keep learners engaged while teaching valuable concepts.

-Instructors can track student decisions, progress, and learning outcomes automatically.
+Track student decisions, progress, and learning outcomes as they happen.

-Every business simulation in Startup Wars is designed to build the critical skills today’s students need to succeed as founders, team leaders, or business professionals.
+Every Startup Wars simulation develops the critical skills students need as founders, team leaders, and business professionals.

 Adapt to shifting markets, customer feedback, and resource constraints.